 The planning committee for the Antioch A.M.E.
 History Project, which oversaw the creation of the site, included Elayne Washington Hunter, Tigner Rand, and Calvin Washington, all members of Antioch; Robin Morris, assistant professor of history at Agnes Scott College; and Julia Brock, assistant professor of history and co-director of the Center for Public History at the University of West Georgia.

-Blynne Olivieri, director of Special Collections at the University of West Georgia, advised in the creation of metadata for items within the site, though any mistakes are the fault of Julia Brock, the primary site manager.
+Blynne Olivieri, Head, and Shanee' Murrain, University Archivist, both of the Annie Belle Weaver Special Collections at the University of West Georgia, advised in the creation of metadata and in the execution of community archiving practices, though any mistakes are the fault of Julia Brock, the primary site manager.
+Prof. Murrain gave practice and conceptual guidance about the process of community archiving.